 \textbf{Multi-Modal Video Adaptation}.
 Most recently, there are also a few works integrating multiple modality data for video-based UDA.
 Although we only use the single modality RGB features, we still discuss this multi-modal research line for a complete literature review.
-The very first work exploring the multi-modal nature of videos for UDA is MM-SADA \cite{munro2020multi}, where the correspondence of multiple modalities is exploited as a self-supervised alignment in addition to adversarial alignment.
-A later work, spatial-temporal contrastive domain adaptation (STCDA) \cite{song2021spatio}, utilizes a video-based contrastive alignment as the multi-modal domain metric to measure the video-level discrepancy across domains. \cite{kim2021learning} propose cross-modal and cross-domain contrastive losses to handle feature spaces across modalities and domains. \cite{yang2022interact} leverage both cross-modal complementarity and cross-modal consensus to learn the most transferable features through a CIA framework.
-It is worth noting that the proposed \textit{TranSVAE} -- although only uses single modality RGB features -- surprisingly achieves better UDA performance compared to the current state-of-the-art multi-modal method CIA, which highlights our superiority.
+The very first work exploring the multi-modal nature of videos for UDA is MM-SADA \cite{munro2020multi}, where the correspondence of multiple modalities was exploited as a self-supervised alignment in addition to adversarial alignment.
+A later work, spatial-temporal contrastive domain adaptation (STCDA) \cite{song2021spatio}, utilized a video-based contrastive alignment as the multi-modal domain metric to measure the video-level discrepancy across domains. \cite{kim2021learning} proposed cross-modal and cross-domain contrastive losses to handle feature spaces across modalities and domains. \cite{yang2022interact} leveraged both cross-modal complementary and cross-modal consensus to learn the most transferable features through a CIA framework.
+In \cite{dasgupta2022overcoming}, the authors proposed to generate noisy pseudo-labels for the target domain data using the source pre-trained model and select the clean samples in order to increase the quality of the pseudo-labels.
+Lin \textit{et al.}~\cite{lin2022cycda} developed a cycle-based approach that alternates between spatial and spatiotemporal learning with knowledge transfer.
+Generally, all the above methods utilize the flow as the auxiliary modality input.
+Recently, there are also methods exploring other modalities, for instance, A3R \cite{zhang2022audio} with audios and MixDANN \cite{yin2022mix} with wild data.
+It is worth noting that the proposed \textit{TranSVAE} -- although only uses single modality RGB features -- surprisingly achieves better UDA performance compared with most current state-of-the-art multi-modal methods, which highlights our superiority.